dedouwe26/Terminal/README.md

-# Terminal
+# 0xDEDs Terminal
-Terminal is a C# library for managing everything in the terminal, it's an alternative of Console, and it can be used for tui appllications.
+Terminal is a C# library for managing everything in the terminal, it's an alternative of Console, and it can be used for tui applications.
+It also supports logging.